devilry/devilry-django/README.md

 ### Alternative step 3 - Setup an empty databse

-If you just want to setup and empty database, run ``bin/fab reset``
+If you just want to setup an empty database, run ``bin/fab autogen_extjsmodels syncdb``.

 ## 4 - Run the development server